JoostHazelzet/expoRealm-js/README.md

 ## 🚀 How to use
-- Create a Realm app and define the App Id in sync.config-.js and next save it as sync.config.js.
+- Create the Realm Todo app following [this instruction](https://github.com/realm/realm-js/blob/master/templates/docs/sync-setup.md)
+- Define the App Id in sync.config-.js (folder root) and next save this file as sync.config.js.
 - Run `yarn install`.
 - Run `expo run:ios -d`.